MikoZ321/resat/README.md

 ### Onboard Computer
 The onboard computer will be a costume-made PCB using the ESP-WROOM-32E it will be connected to the following peripherals:
-* BME280 - temperature, atmospheric pressure, and air humidity sensor
+* BME280 - atmospheric pressure and air humidity sensor
+* TMP117 - temperature sensor
 * PA1010D - GPS module
 * LSM9DS1TR - accelerometer, magnetometer, and gyroscope
 * HX6659IUA-B - Hall effect sensor, used to determine the number of rotations of the parachute relative to the CanSat body